smakosh/gatsby-portfolio-dev/README.md

 [Yarn](https://yarnpkg.com/en/)

-Please create a new file `.env` and put this env variable with your GitHub token
+Please create a new file `.env.development` and put this env variable with your GitHub token

 ```bash
 GITHUB_TOKEN=xxxxxxxxxx